 At its core, safety involves reducing aggression and violence, which is connected to reducing the use of coercive practices (Delaney & Johnson, 2012).
 According to a 2006 study published in the Journal of the American Psychiatric Nurses Association, psychiatric-mental health nursing skills that promote a safe environment include awareness, attending, caring, and connecting (Delaney & Johnson).
-The APNA Institute for Safe Environments has designated the following as key elements of safe environments: culture and ideology, engagement, space and equipment, staff resources, education and training, patient assessment and monitoring, rules, emergency management, and error prevention.
+The APNA Council for Safe Environments has designated the following as key elements of safe environments: culture and ideology, engagement, space and equipment, staff resources, education and training, patient assessment and monitoring, rules, emergency management, and error prevention.
 To support psychiatric-mental health nurses in the promotion of safety, APNA has gathered a variety of expert-vetted resources.
 Browse below for resources and information related to patient engagement, de-escalation, reducing seclusion and restraint, and more.

 Elements of a Safe Environment